Expert Review By: Lindsey Kennedy

 You can drag and drop the most important features onto your main page, and have plenty of flexibility and control over features like blocking apps and programs you don’t trust or recognize.

-Panda’s paid antivirus comes in three packages: Basic Protection (which starts at $19.99 per device per year), Advanced Protection ($37.49) and Complete Protection ($52.49).
+Panda Security’s paid antivirus comes in three packages, The Panda Dome consists of Essential Protection (which starts at $19.99 per device per year), Advanced Protection ($37.49) and Complete Protection ($52.49).
 As you would expect, these staggered prices provide different features to match.

 But let’s start with what they all offer.